February 10, 2021 | Mark Paradies

 Conservative Decision making

-Conservative Decision Making … often people take shortcuts and make non-conservative decisions to save time or money.
+Conservative Decision-Making … often people take shortcuts and make non-conservative decisions to save time or money.
 Incident investigators often find non-conservative decisions after major accidents.
-For example the:
+For example, the:

 • BP Deepwater Horizon well blowout and explosion

-• Chernobyl reactor core meltdown
+• Chornobyl reactor core meltdown

 • Shuttle disasters (both of them)